oggunderscore/Rat-Chat-App/README.md

-# WebSocketProject
+# Rat Chat App

-Project for Web Security
+WebSocket Chat Project for Web Security
 Created by Kevin Nguyen

+## NOTE: README IS WIP, APP IS TRANSITIONING TO A WEBAPP INSTEAD OF A .HTML FILE.
+EVERYTHING BELOW IS OBSOLETE AT THE MOMENT.
+OLD FILES LOCATED IN /SRC/DOCS

 ## Usage